scummvm/scummvm/doc/docportal/settings/control.rst

 Control
 =================

-Use the Control tab to change aspects of joystick controls.
-This tab is only available when a joystick or game controller is connected, or for certain touch screen enabled platforms.
+Use the Control tab to change settings for joysticks, game controllers, and touch screens.
+This tab is not always available.

 From the Launcher, select **Options**, and then select the **Control** tab.